Maximal parahoric arithmetic transfers, resolutions and modularity: Introduction

-Let $F/F_0$ be an unramified quadratic extension of $p$-adic fields ($p>2$) with residue fields $\BF_{q^2}/\BF_q$.
 Let $V$ be a $F/F_0$ hermitian space of dimension $n \geq 1$.
 Let $L \subseteq V$ be a vertex lattice of type $t$, i.e. $L \subseteq L^\vee$ and $L^\vee/L$ is a $\BF_{q^2}$-vector space of dimension $t$.
 Consider the unitary group $G:=\U(V)$ over $F_0$, which may be non-quasi-split.
-Stabilizers of such vertex lattices give all maximal parahoric subgroups of $G(F_0)$ \cite[Section 4]{Tits}.
-Associated to $L$ is \emph{the relative Rapoport--Zink space} \cite{RZ96} parameterizing certain deformations of $p$-divisible groups with $O_F$-action:
+Stabilizers of vertex lattices give all maximal parahoric subgroups of $G(F_0)$ \cite[Section 4]{Tits}.
+Associated to $L$ is \emph{the relative Rapoport--Zink space} \cite{RZ96} (a formal scheme) parameterizing certain deformations of $p$-divisible groups with $O_F$-action:

-The $n$-dimensional formal scheme $\CN$ can be defined over $O_{F_0}$ and is implicitly related to an integral model for the local Shimura variety \cite{SW20} from the local Shimura datum $(G, b, \mu)$ where $b$ is basic and $\mu=(1, 0, \dots, 0)$.
-Let $\BV$ be \emph{the hermitian space of special quasi-homomorphisms} (\ref{eq: space of special quasi-homos}).
-The group $J_b(F_0):=\U(\BV)(F_0)$ acts on $\CN$ naturally by changing the framing.
+It can be regarded as an integral model of local unitary Shimura varieties \cite{SW20} with maximal parahoric levels.